myarotskaya/architecture-center/docs/data/technology-choices/data-warehouses.md

 # Choosing a data warehouse

-A data warehouse is a central, organizational, relational repository of integrated data from one or more disparate sources.
-(For more information, see [Data warehousing and data marts](../scenarios/data-warehouse.md).)
-This topic compares the main options for data warehouses in Azure.
+A [data warehouse](../scenarios/data-warehousing.md) is a central, organizational, relational repository of integrated data from one or more disparate sources.
+This topic compares options for data warehouses in Azure.

 ## What are your options when choosing a data warehouse?